HarunTeper/ros2-end-to-end-distributed/README.md

 - You should now be on your user home page https://portal.gurobi.com/iam/home.

 - Request a license.
-For example, press the **Request a free academic license** button (https://www.gurobi.com/academia/academic-program-and-licenses/).
+For example, go to **Request a free academic license** (https://www.gurobi.com/academia/academic-program-and-licenses/).

 - Choose an **Academic Named-User License** and click on **Learn More**.